inductiva/inductiva/tutorials/pinns/heat-1-an-introduction.md

 value of the solution function in each of the smaller sub-volumes in which the domain is partitioned.

-Cupid shouldn't show his preference here.
 All these methods have their advantages and shortcomings given the idiosyncrasies of each PDE and setup of the problem.
 Sometimes they may even coincide --- for some simple scenarios (such as regular grids) FEMs and FDMs *might* end up being the same [1].